thirdweb-dev/dotnet/README.md

 ## Overview

-The Thirdweb .NET SDK is a comprehensive library that allows developers to interact with the blockchain using the .NET framework.
-It simplifies the integration of Web3 functionality into your .NET applications with a robust set of methods and classes and a minimal amount of dependencies.
+The Thirdweb .NET SDK is a comprehensive and easy to use library that allows developers to interact with the blockchain using the .NET framework.
+It simplifies the integration of all [thirdweb](https://thirdweb.com/) functionality with a minimal set of dependencies.

 ## Features